tclark/op-intermediate-app-dev/01-intro/01-intro.md

 ***A text editor***

 The choice of text editor is deeply personal and any programmers' editor will work.
 If you don't have a strong preference, then Visual Studio Code is a good choice.
-Microsoft has a good Python language plugin available for VS Code as well.
+Microsoft has a good Python language plugin available for VS Code, and our GitHub classroom repositories include extra support for VS Code.

 ***Git***